x-po/lazplanet/source/_posts/how-to-create-calculator-in-under-5.md

 This is not the end of course.
 How about a retro styled calculator?
 We can search for a [retro electric calculator](https://commons.wikimedia.org/wiki/File:Vintage_Texas_Instruments_TI-1250_Red_LED_Pocket_Electronic_Calculator,_Made_in_USA,_Circa_1975_-_Price_Was_19.95_USD_(10649611933).jpg), then [shape the form into the image](http://localhost/wp-lazplanet/2014/04/14/shape-your-form-into-anything/).
 Also, we can show the digits in the exact glowing way the original electric calculator shows by following the digit display method used on the [talking clock](http://localhost/wp-lazplanet/2013/12/30/create-a-digital-clock-that-talks/) tutorial.
 The possibilities are endless!

-### Download Sample Code ZIP

-You can download the above example tutorial project's source code from [here](https://drive.google.com/uc?export=download&id=1j8O_gmt36u3ApRZFWkn0FJRh_ZMFyM2e) or [here](https://www.dropbox.com/s/9vh7bhffumt4hwx/easycalc.zip?dl=1).
-Size: 761KB
-The package contains compiled executable EXE file.
-It has been compressed with UPX so some antivirus may see it as a false positive.